Service in our community is an equally important part of who we are and the values we support

 After years of prayer and planning BLOC Ministries broke ground for Horses on the Hill on Nov 12, 2021.

-Phase one of this project will include a six-stall horse barn and indoor riding arena that will allow BLOC to serve students, women and men through equine therapy and a unique work to ride program right in the heart of Price Hill!
+Phase One of this project included building a six-stall horse barn and indoor riding arena to serve at-risk students, women and men through equine therapy and a unique work to ride program right in the heart of Price Hill!

 Remembering Their Service